Specialise in being a people person.

 HRM321 Managing Organisational Change

-Select 8 elective courses.
-Of these electives, 2 must be from the School of Business.
-The remaining 6 can be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
-Of these electives, 5 must also be advanced level (200/300 coded) courses.
+Select 8 elective courses (96 units).
+Of these electives, 2 (24 units) must be from the School of Business.
+The remaining 6 (72 units) can be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
+Of these electives, 5 (60 units) must also be advanced level (200/300 coded) courses.

 The School of Business recommends students use these electives towards a second major or a minor from those listed below: